 Problem routing to

-In the Gateway Audit Log, on the Associated Logs tab, check for event "problem routing to".
+In the Gateway Audit Events, on the Associated Logs tab, check for event "problem routing to".
 When "problem routing to" is caught in the Associated Log, this means the request made it through all of the API Gateway policies, but there was a problem routing the request to the URL in the "problem routing to" dialog box.
 If the URL is external (outside your network), you will need to contact the vendor to determine why requests cannot route to their URL.

 Read timed out